marcel-goldschen-ohm/NEU-337-Spring-2020/README.md

-# Programing and Data Analysis for Modern Neuroscience, Spring 2020
+# Programing and Data Analysis for Modern Neuroscience
+# Spring 2020